quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/April/week1.md

 ---

 # **April Week 1**
+## **Tuesday: April 2**
+- 9:30  AM: Signed In.
+- 10:00 AM: Understood the request flow for updating/submitting GSTIN details.
+- 12:00 PM: Tested the API Endpoint for SQL Injections to `/update_gst`.
+Used SQL map for almost all type of basic injection attacks.
+Used burp suite for manual testing through different payloads.

 ## **Monday: April 1**
 - 9:20  AM: Signed In.
 - 10:00 AM: Trying to fix: `Scale and move woodworks not working in Modular after undo.` No luck.